openhab/openhab-docs/installation/qnap.md

 ### USB dongles

 USB dongles may work (or not).
-If not you may try [USB serial drivers](https://www.myqnap.org/product/usb-serial-drivers/) (preferrably from the MyQNAP repo)
+If not you may try [USB serial drivers](https://www.myqnap.org/product/usb-serial-drivers/) (preferrably from MyQNAP repo)

 ### Mosquitto

-You can find it in the MyQNAP repo.
+You can find it in MyQNAP repo.

 ### Zigbee2mqtt

-You can install NodeJS v22 from the MyQNAP repo and then install Zigbee2mqtt from [here](https://www.zigbee2mqtt.io/).
+You can install NodeJS v22 from MyQNAP repo and then install Zigbee2mqtt from [here](https://www.zigbee2mqtt.io/).

 ### Other interesting packages in MyQNAP repo